Netflix/vmaf/resource/doc/external_resource.md

 - [ffmpeg-quality-metrics](https://github.com/slhck/ffmpeg-quality-metrics) -- command-line tool to calculate PSNR, SSIM and VMAF with FFmpeg
 - [EasyVMAF](https://github.com/gdavila/easyVmaf) -- command-line tool with video preprocessing for VMAF inputs
 - [Bash wrapper script](https://gist.github.com/Audition-CSBlock/bef34e553132efad883c0f128c46d638) for running `libvmaf` through FFmpeg
-- [Command-line tool](https://github.com/BassThatHertz/video-quality-metrics) for running x264/x265 encodings and reporting PSNR, SSIM and VMAF
+- [Video Quality Metrics](https://github.com/BassThatHertz/video-quality-metrics) -- command-line tool which encodes a video using specified x264/x265/AV1 CRF values (or x264/x265 presets) and creates a [table](https://github.com/BassThatHertz/video-quality-metrics#example-table) showing the PSNR/SSIM/VMAF of each encode.
+In addition, graphs (saved as PNG files) are created where PSNR/SSIM/VMAF score is plotted against frame number.
+[Here's](https://github.com/BassThatHertz/video-quality-metrics/blob/master/CRF%2023.png) an example

 ### FFmpeg binaries that support libvmaf
 If you do not wish to compile FFmpeg yourself, you can download an FFmpeg binary that supports libvmaf.

 **Windows:** https://www.gyan.dev/ffmpeg/builds/.
 Download one of the git builds.
 The "git-essentials" build will suffice.

 **macOS:** https://evermeet.cx/ffmpeg/.
-You should download the **snapshot* build rather than the release build as the latter (at the time of writing) uses v1.5.2 of vmaf.
+You should download the **snapshot** build rather than the release build as the latter (at the time of writing) uses v1.5.2 of vmaf.

 **Linux (kernel 3.2.0+):** https://johnvansickle.com/ffmpeg/.
 Download the **git** build.
 Installation instructions, as well as how to add FFmpeg and FFprobe to your PATH, can be found [here](https://www.johnvansickle.com/ffmpeg/faq/).